microsoft/pxt-arcade/docs/courses/csintro3/structure/sprites.md

 An ``enum`` is a set of named constant values.
-In this snippet, the ``||sprites:SpriteKind||`` enum is used to list out different kinds of sprites, so that the different ``||sprites:Kind||``s of ``||sprites:Sprites||`` can be identified.
+In this snippet, the ``||sprites:SpriteKind||`` enum is used to list out different types of sprites in our game, so that the different ``||sprites:Kind||``s of ``||sprites:Sprites||`` can be identified.

 In the first example, you might have noticed that the ``||sprites:Kind||`` used was a number.
-The values in the ``||sprites:SpriteKind||`` enum are all actually just numbers that are given special names to make the code more readable.
+The values in the ``||sprites:SpriteKind||`` enum are all stored as numbers that are given special names to make the code more readable - it is generally easier to remember that one character is the ``Player``, rather than kind 0.

 ### ~